 Does Your Child Have Fissure Sealants?

-Here at Downham Market Dental Care, we love seeing younger patients and our friendly dental team go out of their way to help children feel relaxed and comfortable during their visits.
+Does Your Child Have Fissure Sealants?
+Here at Together Dental Downham Market we love seeing younger patients and our friendly dental team go out of their way to help children feel relaxed and comfortable during their visits.
 We focus heavily on preventative dental care, particularly where children are concerned, as with the proper care and advice it’s possible for your child to enjoy strong, cavity free teeth well into adulthood.
 There are a number of preventative dental treatments that can help achieve this, one of which is fissure sealants.

 What Are Fissure Sealants?

 These are a way of protecting the chewing surfaces of a child’s adult back teeth.
 These chewing surfaces contain lots of fissures and grooves that help grind up food.
 While they may do this very effectively, these fissures can be quite deep and will often trap bacteria and food, greatly increasing the risk of tooth decay.
 Fissure sealants consist of a very thin layer of flowable plastic that completely seals the tooth surface, preventing bacteria from getting in and protecting the tooth against decay.
 Once the fissure sealant is in place, it is virtually invisible and is thin enough not to interfere with the way teeth bite together.
 Fissure sealants are a very cost-effective and easy way to protect a child’s teeth, particularly as treatment is extremely quick and non-invasive.

 When Is the Best Time to Have Fissure Sealants?